TAN (group)

-TAN (Korean: 티에이엔; formerly Korean: 탄; acronym for To All Nations) is a South Korean boy group formed through the MBC survival competition show Extreme Debut: Wild Idol.
-The group is composed of seven members: Changsun, Taehoon, Jiseong, Sunghyuk, Jaejun, Hyunyeop, and Jooan.
-The group debuted on March 10, 2022, with their debut extended play, 1TAN.
+TAN (Korean: 티에이엔; formerly Korean: 탄; acronym for To All Nations) was a South Korean boy band formed through the MBC survival competition show Extreme Debut: Wild Idol in 2021.
+The group was consisted of seven members: Changsun, Jooan, Jaejun, Sunghyuk, Hyunyeop, Taehoon, and Jiseong.
+They debuted on March 10, 2022, with the extended play 1TAN.

 History

 Pre-debut: The Wild Idol and several performances

 TAN was formed through the survival competition show The Wild Idol, which was aired from September 17, 2021, until December 16, 2021.
 Out of initially forty-five contestants, only the top seven would be included in the final debut lineup.

 Prior to appearing on the program, most of the members had already been active in the entertainment industry.
 Lee Jae-jun debuted in 2012 as a member of C-Clown under the stage name Maru, until the group disbanded in 2015.
 He then debuted with TREI in 2019, which later disbanded the next year and made his debut once again as one half of the duo JT&Marcus in 2021.
 Lee Chang-sun joined 24K in 2016.
 They were both contestants in Mix Nine, but neither of them made the final lineup; the latter was eliminated in the first round, placing at 105th overall, while the former was eliminated in the final round.
 After finished at 31st place in Produce 101 Season 2, Seo Sung-hyuk made his debut in project group Rainz in 2017 until the group conclude its activities a year later.
 Im Joo-an debuted with We in the Zone in 2019 until the group disbanded in 2021.
 Bang Tae-hoon briefly appeared in Cap-Teen.
 Kim Ji-seong is a member of NTX, they debuted in early 2021.

 On December 29, 2021, TAN had their first live stage performance with the song "Diving to the Top" on 2021 MBC Entertainment Awards.
 Two days later, they performed "Last Chance" on MBC Gayo Daejejeon.
 TAN performed the song once again on their first music show broadcast on MBC's Show!
 Music Core on January 8, 2022.
 They then had their first busking at Taebaek Gowon Gymnasium on January 16.